Preventing Harassment, Discrimination and Bullying in the Workplace: Today’s Climate Update for 2020 and Beyond

 For further assistance contact firstname.lastname@example.org

-This one hour course is designed for all employees in your organization.
+This course is designed for all employees in your organization.
 It is intended to help employees learn how to behave appropriately in today’s workplace.

 It has become clear that complaints are being made and honored about behaviors that in the past had seemed “too mild” to worry about.
 Only egregious sexual misconduct was brought to the attention of those in charge.
 Not so anymore.
 Today, even the mildest form of harassment, discrimination, bullying or abuse will be brought to the attention of those in charge, leading to loss of reputation, job, professional standing and money.